hemanthvulchi/LLMWorkflow/README.md

    d) GenAI Aggregate: allows you to combine data and also have it processed at the same time
    e) Excel Assistant: allows you to take data from previous nodes for context and then extract questions from the Excel and to answer them directly in the Excel
    f) PowerPoint Assistant: allows you to take data from previous nodes for context and then extract questions from the PowerPoint and to answer them directly in the PowerPoint

+Need to add better error handling functions, dynamic workflow and a whole list of features

 **References:**
 The node editor is based on a [project](https://github.com/bhowiebkr/python-node-editor) by bhowiebkr